vguarnaccia/.terminalrc/README.md

     git clone https://github.com/vguarnaccia/terminalrc.git ~/.terminalrc/
     python ~/.terminalrc/installer.py
     source ~/.bashrc

-Uninstall with:
+Uninstall bash config with:

     python ~/.terminalrc/installer.py --remove bashrc

 And then delete `.terminalrc/`

+### Extendible

+If you need any local configurations, you can add them to `~/.terminalrc/bash.local`.

-### Tests
+### Platforms

-I've tested it on Linux and it *should* also work on Mac, where it installs the script on .bash_profile instead of .bashrc.
-I have no way of testing this so please let me know if you have!
-I plan to test the configuration on [Cygwin](https://www.cygwin.com/) as well.
+I've tested it on Linux and [Cygwin](https://www.cygwin.com/).
+It *should* also work on Mac, where it installs the script on .bash_profile instead of .bashrc.

 ### Bash Features

-I included a trimmed prompt, and case-insensitive autocomplete.
-Autocomplete will show suggestions whenever there is ambiguity.
-Each time you open a new terminal, a quick description of a random command will print.
+* Each time you open a new terminal, a quick description of a random command will print.
 There's room for improvement on that feature but it's a good way to learn about more obscure commands.
-If you need any local configurations, you can all them to `~/.terminalrc/bash.local`.
+* Smart Autocomplete: case-insensitive autocomplete for directories and git autocomplete.
+* Colorized prompt, manpages and commands.
+* `extract` command which will try to decompress various archive types.

 #### Extended Navigation Commands

-* `lh`: Complete, long `ls`, with human-readable size.
+* `l`: Horizontally list content (`ls -CF`).
+* `ll`: Vertically list content (`ls -AhlF`).
-* `cld`: Change directory and list contents.
+* `cdl`: Change directory and list contents.
 * `mkcd`: Make directory and enter it.

 You should also use the command `tree`; it's great for viewing directory hierarchies.